 Do you wish your renters could make your mortgage payment for you each month?
 Have you considered making your first house an investment property as well?

 The FHA permits you to purchase a duplex and live in one apartment while renting out the other.
-FHA also accepts three and four-unit homes, albeit the standards are a little more stringent.
+FHA also accepts three and four-unit homes, albeit the standards are slightly more stringent.
 We’ll go over it further afterward.

 You can become a landlord if you acquire a multi-family property intending to reside in one of the units and fulfill basic FHA standards.
-According to FHA requirements, a 3.5 percent down payment is all that is required.
+According to FHA requirements, a 3.5 percent down payment is required.

 Renting to Qualify